CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 print(model.name, model.id, model.version, sep = '\t')
 ```

-If we want, we can also delete our Azure Machine Learning Compute cluster (we won't need it in the next challenges):
+If we want, we can also delete our Azure Machine Learning Compute cluster (we won't need it in the next challenge):

 ```python
 compute_target.delete()